Rudxain/ideas/software/ZGD/README.md

 3. Medium \[16, 63] ("Hard" to "Harder")
 4. Hard \[64, 255] ("Harder" to "Medium-Demon")
 5. Extreme \[256, 1023] ("H.D." to "E.D.")

+Scores will be one of the only things to use fixed-precision float arithmetic.
+This guarantees the "resolution" of each difficulty-range is the same for all difficulties